TheLazyGamer/NeoBot/README.md

 * Constant use
 * Improvements
 * Updates
-* Millions of neopoints farmed
+* Millions of Neopoints farmed

 Features:
 * Performs all your standard dailies